deathpillow/deathpillow.github.io/cv/index.md

 ## Publications & Proceedings ##

 Gregg, Melissa and Thomas Lodato. *forthcoming.* “Managing Community: coworking, hospitality, and the precarious future.”
 In *Affect in Relation - Families, Places, Technologies.
-Essays on Affectivity and Subject Formation in the 21th Century.* Edited by Birgitt Röttger-Rössler and Jan Slaby.
+Essays on Affectivity and Subject Formation in the 21th Century.* Edited by Birgitt R&ouml;ttger-R&ouml;ssler and Jan Slaby.

 Lodato, Thomas.
 2016.
 “Ethnography of Civic Participation: The Difficulty of Showing Up Even when You Are There.”
 In *Data, Design and Civics: Ethnographic Perspectives (article series)*.
 EPIC, (May 2, 2016): https://www.epicpeople.org/ethnography-of-civic-participation/